-A hive of coffee innovation, the London Coffee Festival last year made for some interesting discoveries.
+A hive of coffee innovation, the London Coffee Festival in 2017 made for some interesting discoveries.
 David Donde, was invited to judge in the Coffee Masters competition and made the most of the time to soak up the international coffee trends that we should be looking out for.

 Words by David Donde